irmen/prog8/docs/source/comparing.rst

 - There's usually a single statement per line.
 There is no statement separator.
 - Semicolon ``;`` is used to start a line comment.
 Multi-line comments are also possible by enclosing it all in ``/*`` and ``*/``.
 - Ternary operator ``x ? value1 : value2`` is available in the form of an *if-expression*: ``if x  value1 else value2``
+- Swift/Zig/Go style ``defer`` statement for delayed cleanup is available in the subroutine scope.

 No linker